Festival Day 2018

 Community Performance Arena

 The Community Performance Arena will again be hosted by the wonderful JezO’s and will feature groups and activities from around the locality.
 Expect music, movement, martial arts and a little bit of magic!
-The 2017 Arena participants are:
+The 2018 Arena participants include:

 - Arco Iris